hopper/hc-airlines-angular/projects/angular-sdk/README.md

 # angular-sdk

-This project aims to provide a set of Angular components to subscribe to Hopper services such as "Cancel for any reason".
+This project aims to provide a set of Angular components to subscribe to HTS services such as "Cancel for any reason".

 ## Changelog